As an Eagle Scout, there are many scholarship opportunities available to

 Pennsylvania State Society information is available at

-The local (Philadelphia) chapter information is available at
+The local (Philadelphia Continental) chapter information is available at

 The review process for this scholarship goes from local chapter to state society